Are you going to a University of Michigan college football game and wondering how to best navigate Michigan game day in Ann Arbor?

 Have you been to a Michigan football game?

-I’d love to hear your game-day tips.
+I shared my top tips for Michigan game day in Ann Arbor in this guide.
 If you have attended a Michigan football game, please share your insights with other readers in the comment section below!

 These all sound like great tips for enjoying a game.
 The bag rule seems a little extreme, but as you noted, there are ways to work around it.
 I think the way to go would be to stay at a hotel and take the shuttle!